sinProject-Inc/talk/docs/30-code-style/20-prettier.md

 ## Formatting

-- Format on Save and Paste events.
+- Enable format on save and paste events.
 - Use Prettier to format TypeScript, JavaScript, HTML, Svelte, and JSON files.

 ```json